janesferr/Project1-MedicalCall/Readme.md

 ## A feature implemented in the project, was using FIGMA to do the wireframe for the app.

 ## Another feature was how APIs worked or didn't work.
-No more medical APIs for me.

 https://docs.google.com/presentation/d/1ZMECwJOmSf55A1yEVd9KCmhDEwqMb6qnCySdDEtsZvE/edit#slide=id.g29f43f0a72_0_5